-The Company treats its cash and restricted cash as Level 1 financial assets and does not have any other financial assets or liabilities subsequently measured at fair value.
+The Company treats its cash as Level 1 financial assets and does not have any other financial assets or liabilities subsequently measured at fair value.
+The fair value of the Company's accounts payable and accrued liabilities and due to related party approximate its carrying value due to the short term nature of the instruments.